martinmogusu/django-daraja/docs/pages/apis/b2c_payment.rst

 ================

 The B2C Payment APIs are used to make Business to Customer payments.
 Currently 3 transactions are supported in this model:

+Business Payment
-- Business Payment: This is a normal business to customer payment,  supports only M-Pesa registered customers.
+  This is a normal business to customer payment,  supports only M-Pesa registered customers.

+Salary Payment
-- Salary Payment: This supports sending money to both registere and unregistered M-Pesa customers.
+  This supports sending money to both registere and unregistered M-Pesa customers.

+Promotion Payment
-- Promotion Payment: This is a promotional payment to customers.
+  This is a promotional payment to customers.
 The M-Pesa notification message is a congratulatory message.
 Supports only M-Pesa registered customers.

 Examples: